Here’s what the Fibonacci poem type is:

 The syllable counts for the lines are 1/1/2/3/5/8.
 The form originates from a 2006 blog post by Gregory K. Pincus.

-If you want to learn all about the Fibonacci poem type, then you’ve come to the right place.
+So if you want to learn all about the Fibonacci poetry type, then you’ve come to the right place.

 Let’s get right into it!